Array#flatten

 flatten vs flat_map

 flat_map combines #map and #flatten in a single pass.
-Use it when you need to transform and flatten in one step:
+Rather than building a nested intermediate array and then collapsing it, flat_map produces a flat result directly.
+Use it when you need to transform and flatten in one step.
+This single-pass approach is more efficient when both operations are always needed together:

 # flatten after mapping